15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images

-Sometimes you just get a feeling, you know?
-Even if you can’t put your finger on why, if your instincts are screaming at you to leave, it might be worth listening.
-Our gut often cottons on to things before our brain does.
+Sometimes you just get a feeling you can’t quite explain.
+Even if you can’t put your finger on a specific event, if your instincts are screaming at you to leave, you should probably listen.
+Your gut often picks up on subtle red flags and patterns before your brain has a chance to categorise them.
+If it doesn’t feel right, it usually isn’t.

 12. They’re always trying to change you.